Gapminder/vizabi-website/_examples/bubble-chart.md

             which: "geo.name"
           },
           axis_y: {
-            use: "indicator",
+              use: 'indicator',
-            which: "u5mr"
+              which: 'child_mortality_rate_per1000',
+              scaleType: 'linear'
           },
           axis_x: {
-            use: "indicator",
+              use: 'indicator',
-            which: "gdp_pc"
+              which: 'gdp_p_cap_const_ppp2011_dollar',
+              scaleType: 'log'
           },
           color: {
             use: "property",